Swollen Ankle

-Swollen ankle, also known as ankle edema, is a common condition characterized by an abnormal buildup of fluid in the ankle area.
-This accumulation of fluid causes the ankle to swell, leading to pain, discomfort, and difficulty in movement.
+Swollen ankle, also known as ankle edema, is a common condition characterized by an abnormal fluid buildup in the ankle area.
+This fluid accumulation causes the ankle to swell, leading to pain, discomfort and difficulty in movement.

 What are the Causes of Swollen Ankle?